 The University of Waterloo Archives is also part of Special Collections & Archives.
 The University Archives houses official records of the University of Waterloo.
 Included are correspondence, reports, minutes, publications, architectural and building plans, photographs, ephemera, and memorabilia.

-Special Collections & Archives resources are available for use by University of Waterloo students, faculty, and staff and by visiting scholars and the general public.
+Special Collections & Archives resources are available for use by students, faculty, and staff, visiting scholars, and by the general public.